Tommy Keane. Merchant seaman. Black-marketeer

 He is an American who served in the US Merchant Marine after being classified 4F for WW2 active service – a foot problem.
 Otherwise superbly fit.

-To him, Bounty.
+To him, merchandise.

 His job on board.